 Lace up some skates

 On winter days, lace up your skates and hit one of the city’s charming outdoor ice rinks.
-Whether it’s the scenic rink at Millennium Park just below Cloud Gate (aka “The Bean”), the skating ribbon at Maggie Daley Park, the kid-sized rink just outside Lincoln Park Zoo, or the Gallagher Way rink in Wrigleyville, you can hit the ice in every corner of the city.
+Whether it’s the scenic rink at Millennium Park just below Cloud Gate (aka “The Bean”), the skating ribbon at Maggie Daley Park, the Midway Plaisance in Hyde Park, or the Gallagher Way rink in Wrigleyville, you can hit the ice in every corner of the city.

 Experience the top local traditions